linkedin/venice/docs/dev_guide/java.md

 information, except for `boolean` which carries only one significant bit out of the 8 bits that make up its byte.

 Even when part of a `boolean[]` primitive array, each element will still take 1 byte.
-This JVM design choice makes certain operations more efficient for the CPU to perform, at the cost of memory waste.
+This JVM design choice makes certain operations more efficient for the CPU to perform, and protects against [word tearing](https://shipilev.net/blog/2014/jmm-pragmatics/#_part_ii_word_tearing), at the cost of memory waste.
 In cases where the opposite tradeoffs are desired, it is possible to use a [BitSet](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/BitSet.html), which is more space-efficient thanks to "bit packing", and provides support for bit-related operations such as `AND`, `OR`, `XOR`, intersection, etc.